serenity-is/docs/getting_started/starting_serene.md

 Serene automatically creates its database in SQL local db at first run, so just press F5 and you are ready to go.

 When application launches use `admin` user and `serenity` password to login.
-You can later change password or create more users from *Administration / User Management* section.
+You can change password or create more users later, using *Administration / User Management* page.

 ![Login Screen](img/login_screen.jpg)